CERT-Polska/drakvuf-sandbox/docs/usage/managing_snapshots.rst

 This has both some advantages and drawbacks:

-* before using the snapshot on a new machine, VM must be cold booted to the desktop and ``draksetup postinstall`` must be executed to extract runtime information,
+* before using the snapshot on a new machine, VM must be cold booted to the desktop and ``drakrun postinstall`` must be executed to extract runtime information,
 * this snapshot type is more portable and stable as the operating system is being booted on the hardware that will be used for performing analyses.